-Alex from East Coast Contessa talks to us about her move abroad from the USA to the Czech Republic.
-We hear about her highs and lows from visa challenges to loving schnitzel!!
+Alex from East Coast Contessa talks to us about her move to the Czech Republic from the USA.
+We hear about her highs and lows from Czech Republic visa challenges to loving schnitzel!!
 You can follow Alex on Instagram, Facebook and Twitter.

 WCIL: Where do you originally come from?

 I consider a few places “home” since I moved around a lot when I lived in the U.S. I was born in Maine and lived there for most of my childhood.
 I then moved to Ocean City, Maryland for a couple years and finally settled down in Kentucky where I went to high school and college.
 After college I lived and worked in Washington, DC for nearly a decade.